-- 10.9 Trunk and Branch Protection: The trunk must be protected by wrapped hessian or similar material to limit damage.
+- 10.5.1 Trunk and Branch Protection: The trunk must be protected by wrapped hessian or similar material to limit damage.
 Timber planks (50mm x 100mm or similar) should then be placed around tree trunk.
-The timber planks should be spaced at 100mm intervals and must be fixed against the trunk with tie wire or strapping and connections finished or covered to protect pedestrians from injury.
+The timber planks should be spaced at 100mm intervals, and must be fixed against the trunk with tie wire, or strapping and connections finished or covered to protect pedestrians from injury.
 The hessian and timber planks must not be fixed to the tree in any instance.
-The trunk and branch protection shall be installed prior to any work commencing on site and shall be maintained in good condition for the entire development period. - 10.10 Mulch: Any areas of the TPZ located inside the subject site (only trees to be retained directly adjacent to site works must be mulched to a depth of 75mm with good quality composted wood chip/leaf mulch. - 10.11 Ground Protection: Ground protection is required to protect the underlying soil structure and root system in areas where it is not practical to restrict access to whole TPZ, while allowing space for construction.
-Ground protection must consist of good quality composted wood chip/leaf mulch to a depth of between 150-300mm, laid on top of geo textile fabric.
+The trunk and branch protection shall be installed prior to any work commencing on site and shall be maintained in good condition for the entire development period. - 10.5.2 Protective fencing: The protective fencing must be constructed of 1.8 metre 'cyclone chainmesh fence'.
+The fencing should only be removed for the landscaping phase, and this should be approved by the project Arborist.
+Where it is not feasible to install fencing at the specified location due to factors such restricting access to areas of the site or for constructing new structures, an alternative location and protection specification must be agreed with the project Arborist.
+Any modifications to the fencing locations must be approved by the project Arborist. - 10.5.3 TPZ signage: Tree protection signage is to be attached to the protective fencing, displayed in a prominent position and the sign repeated at 10 metres intervals or closer where the fence changes direction.
+Each sign shall contain in a clearly legible form, the following information: - Tree protection zone/No access. - This fence has been installed to prevent damage to the tree/s and their growing environment both above and below ground.
+Do not move fencing or enter TPZ without the agreement of the project Arborist. - The name, address, and telephone number of the developer/builder and project Arborist - 10.5.4 Mulch: Any areas of the TPZ located inside the subject site must be mulched to a depth of 75mm with good quality mulch.
+Mulch must not be built-up around the trunk the trees as it can cause collar rot. - 10.5.5 Ground Protection: Ground protection is required to protect the underlying soil structure and root system in areas where it is not practical to restrict access to whole TPZ, while allowing space for construction.
+Ground protection must consist of good quality composted wood chip/leaf mulch to a depth of between 150-300mm, laid on top of geo textile fabric, with timber/plywood boards overlaid.
 If vehicles are to be using the area, additional protection will be required such as rumble boards or track mats to spread the weight of the vehicle and avoid load points.
-Ground protection is to be specified by the project Arborist as required.
+Ground protection is to be specified and approved by the project Arborist as required.